Mauricio Funes: Apologies for past atrocities

-On 16 January 2010 (the 18th anniversary of the end of the Salvadoran Civil War), Funes apologized for Salvadoran government atrocities that occurred during the civil, stating that "in the name of the state of El Salvador, I ask for pardon".
+On 16 January 2010 (the 18th anniversary of the end of the Salvadoran Civil War), Funes apologized for Salvadoran government atrocities that occurred during the civil war, stating that "in the name of the state of El Salvador, I ask for pardon".
 Funes also apologized for the 1981 El Mozote massacre in particular.
 Armando Calderón Sol, a former President of El Salvador from ARENA, criticized Funes' apology, stating that "the State should never apologize" ("el Estado jamás debió pedir perdón").

 On 24 March 2010, Funes apologized for the assassination of Archbishop Óscar Romero on the 30th anniversary of Romero's assassination.
 Funes declared Romero to be "the spiritual guide of the nation".
 In 2013, Funes traveled to the Vatican City and met Pope Francis.
 There, Funes gave Francis a bloodstained portion of Romero's vestment he wore at the time of his assassination.
 After Funes' presidency, he attended the Romero's beatification ceremony in 2015.

-On 12 October 2010 (Columbus Day in El Salvador), Funes apologized to El Salvador's Indigenous community for previous atrocities that the Salvadoran government committed against Indigenous Salvadorans, particularly for mass killings following Anastasio Aquino's rebellion in 1832 and La Matanza in 1932.
-He described the latter as a "genocide" that forced Indigenous Salvadorans to change their Indigenous names to avoid further persecution.
+On 12 October 2010 (Columbus Day in El Salvador), Funes apologized to El Salvador's indigenous community for previous atrocities that the Salvadoran government committed against Indigenous Salvadorans, particularly for mass killings following Anastasio Aquino's rebellion in 1832 and La Matanza in 1932.
+He described the latter as a "genocide" that forced Indigenous Salvadorans to change their indigenous names to avoid further persecution.